Message from the Dean

 College of Nursing and Health Professions

 Three programs in the College of Nursing and Health Professions have exciting news!
-Every member of the Class of 2023 in Dental Hygiene, Nursing and Respiratory Therapy passed their post-graduation licensure/credentialing exams on their first attempt.
+Every member of the Class of 2023 in Dental Hygiene, Nursing and Respiratory Therapy passed their post-graduation licensure/credentialing exams.

 This class of 25 has something to smile about!
 They achieved a perfect first attempt pass rate on all four licensure exams: the National Board of Dental Hygiene Examination and all three components of the ADEX exam.